am-lola/lepp3/README.md

 # Goals

-The goal of the project is to approximate arbitrary objects in the video feed of a Kinect-like sensor, using a number of basic geometric shapes, such as spheres and cylinders, *in real time*.
+The goal of the project is to approximate arbitrary objects in the video feed of a 3D sensor, using a number of basic geometric shapes, such as polygons, spheres and cylinders, *in real time*.

-The approximations can then be used as a basis for a robot control system, providing it with precise information on the positions of obstacles.
+The approximations can then be used as a basis for a robot control system, providing it with precise information on the positions of surfaces and obstacles.

 As such, in order to meet the real-time requirement, precision in the generated approximations is sometimes sacrificed, but with the goal of